Pain is inevitable. Suffering is optional.

 To begin, cybersecurity is a rather black-and-white industry in some aspects.
 A customer is either vulnerable to threats or they’re not.
 A top-tier solution ensures they’re not vulnerable in essentially all of the known ways threats can come into a network.
 Any less and the client is still vulnerable.
 The argument of “well, they’re less vulnerable” doesn’t fly with me.
 They’re STILL vulnerable!

-Any company — once it has been to conveyed to them just how important a complete top-tier cybersecurity solution is to their defense and uptime, — that is unwilling to invest in their proper protection is a complete waste of time to me.
+Any company — once it has been conveyed to them just how important a complete top-tier cybersecurity solution is to their defense and uptime, — that is unwilling to invest in their proper protection is a complete waste of time to me.

 This may sound harsh, but it’s the truth.
 Those companies tend to lack direction and vision and can’t really see the big picture.
-Sadly, they then get catered to by IT companies that are either complacent, not educated or willing to sell weaker solutions just to gain a little more money each money.
+Sadly, they then get catered to by IT companies that are either complacent, not educated or willing to sell weaker solutions just to gain a little more money each time.

 This ultimately serves no one.
 When the ransomware bypasses their mid-range solution and locks the client out of the network, then the IT company has to defend themselves against the wrath of the client.
 I would rather have a hundred customers that see my vision than a thousand that I was able to get via a “bargain basement” mentality.
 They will be clients for life and I will grow as they grow.